Lynching of Mack Charles Parker: Reactions

 Some locals complained about supposed FBI encroachment and other aired typically racist statements, such as one resident stating to reporters that "Parker's a good nigger now.
 The only good nigger is a dead nigger."
 Other residents complained about "reckless conduct" from FBI agents, and an unnamed town leader said about the town that "We all are shook up over the lynching, but many suffer from a case of a bad conscience."

 During the campaign for the Democratic primary for governorship, the following posters were affiched in the county by Ross Barnett supporters:

 Remember Hungary.
 Remember Little Rock.
 Remember the Occupation of Poplarville by J. P. Coleman and the FBI.
 Don't forget that it was the Coleman-Gartin regime that called the FBI into Pearl River County.
 If Gartin is elected, the next occupation forces may be the N.A.A.C.P. and specially trained goon squads from the Justice Department.

 During a speaking tour for the Mississippi State Sovereignty Commission in the North on 1963, Dale said, to persons asking him about the Parker case, that he didn't think the perpetrators would be caught, adding three of them already died.
+Six of the suspects indeed died between 1959 and 1963, one of them just six days after the lynching.
+They were Francis M. Barker, who died of a heart attack on April 30, 1959, Robert James Wheat Sr., who died suddenly on December 25, 1960, Hubert Amacker, who died on October 27, 1961, William Lowell Mooney, who died on November 22, 1961, Jeppie Amacker, who died on January 23, 1962, and Houston Amacker, who killed himself by drinking sulfuric acid on November 9, 1963.
+Houston had previously tried to kill himself a day after being questioned by the FBI.